khushbooraikwar95/reelsX/README.md

-# ImageKit Video Shop
+# ReelX : ImageKit Video Shop

-A modern Next.js application for managing and selling video content using ImageKit integration.
+Reelx is a modern Next.js application for managing and selling video content using ImageKit integration.
 This project provides a full-featured platform with user authentication, video upload capabilities, and payment processing using Razorpay.

 ## Features